 Other forward sealing designs exist but nothing with the same level of reliability.
 It’s easy to find other “perl” forward sealing design taps however these taps use a floating o-ring design which by all means is equally as sanitary however the floating o-ring requires the oring to move within the tap body to seal correctly.
 This movement is typically a problem as the tap ages and/or is not serviced regularly.
 The NUKATAP bypasses this seal as the entire NUKASHUTTLE is a single sealing piece.

 Tap Handle Angle - 2.5degree Reverse Angle

 The new NUKATAPS have been manufactured with a 2.5degree reverse angle.
 This allows for a wider range of taps handles to be used, in particular, long and/or heavy handles to work perfectly irrespective of the installation conditions.

 Just like the Intertap and its predecessors, the NUKATAP shuts off the flow at the front of the tap which in turn keeps wild yeast and bacteria out of the interior of the tap body.
 Put end to substandard beverage and only use the all-new NUKATAP

 What does Rear Sealing Design Mean?

-Typically most beer taps use a rear sealing design and the beer in the tap drains from the body of the tap with the help from a vent hole drilled at the front of the tap.
-This drainage hole is a dark and wet cavity and is an ideal place for airborne bacteria and wild yeast to reproduce leaving a foul film that deteriorates the quality of your beer.
+Typically most beverage taps use a rear sealing design and the beverage in the tap drains from the body of the tap with the help from a vent hole drilled at the front of the tap.
+This drainage hole is a dark and wet cavity and is an ideal place for airborne bacteria and wild yeast to reproduce leaving a foul film that deteriorates the quality of your beverage.
 Every time the faucet is opened contamination occurs.